fencermonir/fencermonir.github.io/index.md

 **Project description:**

-The Foundation exists to promote philanthropy and create a stronger community in the Telluride region (San Miguel, Ouray and western Montrose Counties)

 * I have made the theme from scratch
 * Use WPBackery page builder for page content
 * This client needs to sell his modules on how to publishing book.
 I made custom functionality using <strong>WordPress CPT and Shortcode</strong> to show clients video content on How to publishing book.
 To watch these modules you have to be a valid user too.
 For now, I can only show the module page preview.